maxxim00/game_of_life_sdl2/README.md

 This project is an implementation of Conway's Game of Life using SDL2 and C. It provides a graphical simulation of cellular automata, allowing you to observe the evolution of patterns over time based on simple rules.

+### Todo:
+- Add wrap-around feature for the world
+- Optimization
+- Player control
+- Cross-platform support

 ## Features

 - Real-time graphical representation of Conway's Game of Life.
 - Basic implementation for easy understanding and modification.
-- Built with SDL2 for rendering and user interaction.
+- Built with SDL2 for rendering.

 ## Getting Started